brianharv/capstone_research_and_prep/README.md

 ## Description

-_A mobile messaging app that employs the Google Translate API to process your text message and present your translated message to a selected user.
+A mobile messaging app that employs the Google Translate API to process a users text message and present the translated message to another user.

-## Research Done
+## Research Done 11/12/2020:
 * 11/12/2020 - Dive into Xcode, React Native and Google Translate Documentation: <br>
          Follow along with [this tutorial](https://www.youtube.com/watch?v=qSRrxpdMpVc). <br>
          Complete [this walkthrough](https://www.youtube.com/watch?v=qSRrxpdMpVc).